 The chemical scent trail they originally left may have already trailed off to other colonies that were created in addition to the original nest you fought.
 These ants already know that your home provides a good supply and will continue to try and get inside.
 Hopefully, you have already taken all the precautions against them, but there is still a chance they will find their way in somehow.

 If you are having trouble with an ant infestation, the best decision you can make is seeking the help of pest management professionals who can help set up routine treatments.
+Please see the following links for additional information on ant control and ant extermination:

 Please visit our website for more information and to set up an appointment today.